Mostransavto

-Joint-stock company Mostransavto (Мострансавто) is a state-owned joint-stock company for passenger bus transport in Moscow Oblast with daily throughput of 2.3 million passengers.
-It obtains up to 4000 buses, operates 1209 different routes as well as 44 bus terminals and terminal stations.
+Mostransavto (Мострансавто) is a formerly state-owned, joint-stock company operating bus transit within the Moscow Oblast.
+It has a daily throughput of 2.3 million passengers.
+Currently, it oversees up to 4000 buses, 1209 different routes, and 44 bus terminals and terminal stations.

 In 2019, Mostransavto was reorganised from a state-owned enterprise into a joint-stock company, completely owned by the Government of Moscow Oblast.

+History

+On August 11, 1924, a plenary meeting of the Moscow City Council Presidium was held, at which it was decided to begin organizing suburban bus services in stages, followed by transport services for industrial cities in the Moscow province.
+The first buses in the Moscow region appeared on the streets of Serpukhov, Kolomna, Orekhovo-Zuyev, Podolsk, Noginsk and some other cities in 1925-1926.
+Since that time, Mostransauto has been counting down its age.